 Below you find various software/visualization projects that I developed for research or teaching purposes.
 I lot of the stuff is open source and can be found on my Github page.
 I am fascinated by that possibilities that new technologies offer and I mainly work with R, Shiny and Plotly.
 Please contact me if you have any feedback or questions.

 Software & Applications

-www.tweetingpoliticians.com: A real-time report: A pipeline that scrapes politicians' twitter data and produces a real-time report analyzing their activity and the content of their tweets.
-The project feeds the twitter bot tp_stats that tweets statistics on a daily basis.
+www.digitalpolitics.info: A pipeline that scrapes politicians' twitter data and produces a real-time report analyzing their activity and the content of their tweets.
+The project feeds the Digital Politics Twitter Bot that tweets statistics on a daily basis.

 deeplr: This R-package provides functionality for quick translations using the DeepL Translator from within R (install the package from Github).
 You will also find examples on Github.
 DeepL now has an official API and you need to apply for access, i.e. to get an API key https://www.deepl.com/api-contact.html.